Quercus acerifolia: Habitat and distribution

-Maple-leaf Oak is endemic to the Ouachita Mountains of the State of Arkansas.
+Maple-leaf oak is endemic to the Ouachita Mountains of the State of Arkansas.
 The geographic distribution of this species is remarkably limited.
-Its range covers just 24 square kilometers across locations including Sugarloaf Mountain, Magazine Mountain, Pryor Mountain, and Porter Mountain within the Ouachita Mountains (Fig. 1).
+Its range covers just 24 square kilometers across locations including Sugarloaf Mountain, Magazine Mountain, Pryor Mountain, and Porter Mountain within the Ouachita Mountains.
 This species grows primarily on xeric sites, occupying high elevation woodland habitats with dry and rocky soils.
 This restricted distribution is a significant contributing factor to its endangerment status.